Some Properties of Generalized Foulkes Module: Concluding remarks and questions

 \section{Concluding remarks and questions}

+There have been many advances in the study of the Generalized Foulkes Module.
+One such result is given by Paget and Wildon\cite{RpMw}.
+They give a description of minimal and maximal Specht modules with respect to the dominance order on partitions.

-Ikenmeyer, Mulmuley and Walter \cite{IMW} have proved that showing a Kronecker coefficient is non zero is $NP$-Hard problem.
-B\"{u}rgisser and Ikenmeyer \cite{BI} show the computing Kronecker coefficient is $\#P$-Hard.
-Theorem~\ref{thm:main} gives a weak relationship between Kronecker coefficient and Foulkes module which makes us wonder whether similar statements can be said for the multiplicity of $S^{\lambda}$ in $F_{\nu}^a$ as mentioned for Kronecker coefficients in \cite{IMW} and \cite{BI}. \begin{question} What is the computational complexity of the coefficient of $S^\lambda$ in $F_\nu^a$? \end{question} There are many approaches to study the properties of $F_{\nu}^a$ but the problem of its decomposition into Specht modules still remains widely open.
-Studying the properties of Generalized Foulkes module restricted to some small and large subgroups $H$, $F_{\nu}^a \downarrow_{H}$, might give some interesting information on the properties of $F_{\nu}^a$ and in turn help us understand its decomposition.
+Another result related to the Kronecker coefficients is given by Ikenmeyer, Mulmuley and Walter \cite{IMW}.
+They proved that deciding whether a Kronecker coefficient is zero is an $NP$-hard problem.
+B\"{u}rgisser and Ikenmeyer \cite{BI} showed that computing Kronecker coefficients is $\#P$-hard.
+Theorem~\ref{thm:main} gives a weak relationship between Kronecker coefficients and Foulkes modules which makes us wonder whether similar statements can be said for the multiplicity of $S^{\lambda}$ in $F_{\nu}^a$. \begin{question} What is the computational complexity of the coefficient of $S^\lambda$ in $F_\nu^a$? \end{question} There are many approaches to study the properties of $F_{\nu}^a$ but the problem of its decomposition into Specht modules still remains widely open.
+Studying the properties of the Generalized Foulkes module restricted to some small and large subgroups $G\leq S_n$, $F_{\nu}^a \downarrow_{G}$, might give some interesting information on the properties of $F_{\nu}^a$ and in turn help us understand its decomposition.